Concordium/concordium.github.io/source/mainnet/net/snippets/delegation-faq.rst

 .. dropdown:: What is better and where can I earn more rewards: by becoming a validator, delegating to a staking pool, or delegating to passive delegation?
 What is the difference in rewards comparing a validator and a delegator, based on X amount of CCDs?

-    If you assume your validator is running 24/7 then all things being equal the rewards for running a validator will be higher than if you delegate to a staking pool, and the delgation to a pool will have higher rewards than :term:`passive delegation`.
+    If you assume your validator is running 24/7 then all things being equal the rewards for running a validator will be higher than if you delegate to a staking pool, and the delgation to a pool will have higher rewards than :term:`passive delegation` if the selected pool has commission rates less than 25%.
 If you are a validator and at the same time other CCD holders delegate their stake to your staking pool, your rewards will be even higher.

     When evaluating your options looking at the rewards is not sufficient as you also need to consider the costs of running your own validator node and risk of potentially delegating to a node that, e.g., goes offline.
 Finally, it is worth considering that all rewards are based on a lottery that takes place to decide which validator wins the right to produce the next block.
 The probability of winning the lottery - disregarding how you stake your CCD - is proportional to the size of the stake.
 Because of the nature of the lottery mechanism, it is important to keep in mind that the variance in rewards in the short term will greatly deminish over time.
 For the smallest validators it may take as much as a year for the rewards to align with the lottery power, whereas, very large validators may see consistent rewards within less than a week.
 No matter what, over time, the fraction of times you win will be proportional to your fraction of stake.